Terms and Conditions of booking a Global Village trip with Habitat for Humanity.

 Where any payment is made you must assign to us or our insurers any rights you may have to pursue any third party and must provide us and our insurers with all assistance we may reasonably require.

-Habitat NI provides third party liability coverage for employees and volunteers of Habitat NI for negligent acts which cause bodily injury or property damage to a third party arising out of acts within the scope of activities and direction of Habitat NI.
+Habitat provides third party liability coverage for employees and volunteers of Habitat for negligent acts which cause bodily injury or property damage to a third party arising out of acts within the scope of activities and direction of Habitat for Humanity.

 Our provider will not cover anyone travelling against the advice of a qualified medical practitioner.
-In the event of such advice, it is your responsibility to inform Habitat NI.
+In the event of such advice, it is your responsibility to inform Habitat Ireland.

 If the travel is to a country that is a member of the European Union you are required to take a European Health and Insurance Card with you.